Ordered Attention for Coherent Visual Storytelling: Related Work

 \subsection{Image Captioning}

-Bernard \etal~\cite{Barnard2003MatchingWA} first explored annotating images with text.
+\citet{Barnard2003MatchingWA} first explored annotating images with text.
 Since then, image/video captioning has seen a surge of research activity.
 Initial work utilized pre-trained image embeddings from a CNN network.
 The success of attention mechanisms for language translation quickly transferred to image captioning as well~\cite{Xu2015ShowAA}.
 Later work leveraged advances in object detection and proposed a bottom-up/top-down attention approach to attend to specific objects in the image instead of fixed spatial regions~\cite{Anderson2017BottomUpAT}.
-Different from image captioning, for visual storytelling, both story coherency and visual grounding are important.
+Further improvements include modeling spatial and semantic interactions with graph neural networks and transformers~\cite{pan2020x,dosovitskiy2021image,guo2020normalized}.
+A key factor for improving model performance is pre-training on large amounts of data and fine-tuning on curated supervised datasets~\cite{zhang2021vinvl,devlin2018bert,li2020oscar}.
+Recently, multimodal pre-training models like CLIP are enabling large-scale pre-trained LMs to be guided in a zero-shot fashion~\cite{tewel2021zero}.
+As opposed to captioning images, visual storytelling aims to ground a visual story from multiple cues.
+This means that only objects related to the narrative should be highlighted, which is the focus of our work.